-Here is the full text of the article which appeared in Bonjour Paris on 23 March 2021
+Here is the full text of the article which was first published in Bonjour Paris on 23 March 2021

 The great attraction of this little-known walk around Sucy-en-Brie is that it combines some unexpected glimpses of wildlife with buildings of historic interest, just 29 minutes from Châtelet les Halles with trains every 10 minutes.